Skip to content

 POST /v1/persons/{person_id}/overdrafts/{overdraft_id}/terminate

 Congratulations!
-You've successfully integrated Solaris' Freelancer Overdraft solution.
+You have successfully integrated Solaris' Freelancer Overdraft solution.

 Check the following appendices section for additional information on enums and testing data.